 Open preferences and add the path to the Digistump library

-Then go to the card manager and add the Digistump AVR Boards library.
+Then go to the board manager and add the Digistump AVR Boards library.

 Everything is ready, we only have to upload our first program.
 We will simply try the Blink Arduino program by flashing a Led for e-textile application on the P3 pin.